mohith227/Magento_Reindex/README.md

 2. Go to System > Tools > Index Management.
 You can find the "Reindex All" option in the Dropdown on the Index Management Page.

 #### Cron Config for Reindexing
-go to store > settings > configurations > MOHITH > Reindex > Set "Yes" on Enable, and Set "Yes" to Enable Cron Reindex
+Go to store > settings > configurations > MOHITH > Reindex > Set "Yes" on Enable, and Set "Yes" to Enable Cron Reindex

 #### Manual Scheduler.